DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Method

-Here, $\text{clamp}(x, 0, 1)$ restricts the value of $x$ to the range $[0, 1]$, ensuring valid blending weights.
-This allows for spatially adaptive fusion, where dark regions rely more on the GAN image, while well-lit areas retain real RGB content.
+where $\text{clamp}(x, 0, 1)$ constrains the value of $x$ to the range $[0, 1]$, ensuring valid blending weights.
+This allows spatially adaptive fusion, in which dark regions rely more on the GAN image while bright areas retain real RGB information.

-This approach enables spatially adaptive fusion, where darker regions are blended more heavily with the GAN-generated image, while well-lit areas retain the original RGB content.
-In practice, we set the luminance thresholds to $L_{\text{low}} = 0.15$ and $L_{\text{high}} = 0.35$, allowing for a smooth and continuous transition between modalities under varying illumination conditions.
-Figure~\ref{fig:fusion} illustrates the two main fusion strategies: full-image (global) fusion and pixelwise (local) blending.
+In practice, we set the luminance thresholds to $L_{\text{low}} = 0.15$ and $L_{\text{high}} = 0.35$, enabling smooth and continuous transition between modalities under varying illumination conditions.
+Fig.~\ref{fig:fusion} illustrates the two main fusion strategies: full-image (global) fusion and pixelwise (local) blending.
 By leveraging luminance cues, the system adaptively reduces reliance on unreliable RGB input in challenging scenarios—such as nighttime scenes, tunnels, or occluded environments—thereby enabling robust, context-aware multimodal perception.